maxh/maxheinritz.com/_posts/2022-08-07-backend-ctx.md

 tags: ["software patterns"]
 ---

-I like to have all backend service class methods take a ctx (short for “context”) parameter, similar to [Go’s context type](https://pkg.go.dev/context).
+I like to have all backend service class methods take a `ctx` parameter, similar to [Go’s context type](https://pkg.go.dev/context).

 ## Structure

+The `ctx` looks like this:

 ```
 export class CtxDto {